bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 The way I like to think of it is simply a measure of evidence against :math:`H_0` (but not for :math:`H_0`) according to the table above with no mention of probability.
 In this way, we can remember the point of hypothesis testing is primarily a procedure to help us prove our default or null hypothesis false.
-Thinkin this way helps to remember that the null hypothesis is our default stance and the test's aim is prove it true.
+Thinking this way helps to remember that the null hypothesis is our default stance and the test's aim is prove it true.